prometheus/proposals/proposals/2024-04-10-native-support-for-info-metrics-metadata.md

 Goals and use cases for the solution as proposed in [How](#how):

-* Persist info metrics with labels categorized as either identifying or non-identifying.
+* Persist info metrics with labels categorized as either identifying or non-identifying (i.e. data labels).
 * Track when info metrics' set of identifying labels changes.
 This shouldn't be a frequent occurrence, but it should be handled.
+  * When enriching a query result's labels with data labels from info metrics, it should be considered per timestamp what are each potentially matching info metric's identifying labels (since the identifying label set may change over time).
-* Automatically treat the old version of an info metric as stale for query result enriching purposes, when its data labels change (producing a new time series, but with same identity).
+* Automatically treat the old version of an info metric as stale for query result enriching purposes, when its data labels change (producing a new time series, but with same identity from an info metric perspective).
+  * When enriching a query result's labels with data labels from info metrics, and there are several matches with equally named info metrics (e.g. `target_info`) for a timestamp, the one with the newest sample wins (others are considered stale).
 * Add TSDB API for, given a certain time series and a certain timestamp, getting data labels, potentially filtered by certain matchers, from info metrics with identifying labels in common with the time series in question.
   * If no data label matchers are provided, _all_ the data labels of found info metrics are added to the resulting time series.
   * If data label matchers are provided, only info metrics with matching data labels are considered.